 What is Endone?

 Endone is a painkiller.
 It's the brand name of a medicine containing the active ingredient oxycodone hydrochloride.
-Some other brands of oxycodone include OxyContin and OxyNorm which come in different dosages and types of release such as slow release tablets, suppository or liquid.
+Other brands of oxycodone include OxyContin and OxyNorm.
+It comes in different dosages and forms such as tablets, capsules, suppositories and liquid.

 Is it safe to take Endone?

-Endone can interact with alcohol and your doctor may advise you to avoid alcohol while you are taking Endone.
+Endone can interact with alcohol and your doctor may advise you to avoid alcohol while you are taking it.

 Endone has many potential interactions with other drugs.
 It’s important to tell your doctor about all the medicines you are taking, including non-prescription medicines that you may buy from pharmacies, health food stores or supermarkets.